samplemaker/freeMCAn_ADuC7026/README.rst

    hostware/
            All the software running on the PC host.
 For lack of a better word, we called it "hostware" to distinguish it from the "firmware".

-   emulator/
-           Simple attempt at emulating the device connected to a device file by having an Erlang program connected to a Unix domain socket.
+The firmware is running inside a linux terminal

 Ideas